Atharva404/Atharva404/README.md

 I'm **Atharva Gupta**, and I am a freshmen studying **Computer Science at Purdue University**.
 I'm interested in artifical intelligence, machine learning, and learning new programming languages.

-I am currently working on increasing my skillset within python by learning Web Scraping and using APIs.
+I am currently working on increasing my skillset within python by learning Web Scraping, using APIs, and working through problems provided by Leetcode.

 ### Contact Information
 <div id="badges">